With calving season approaching, there are a number of best practices you should consider when assisting your cows during calving.

 Obstetrical sleeves can help protect against infection if you need to reach in a cow to assist with a calf birth.

 You may also want a head snare to help redirect calves and ensure their head is coming in the right direction and not turning back on itself.
 OB chains (30” or 60”) and handles will help assist in pulling the calf.
 A calf jack is also good to have on hand just in case.

 It’s important to have lots of lube when pulling a calf.
-A great tip is to have an equine stomach pump and hose because it allows you to pump a warm water/lube mixture from a bucket into the cow’s birth canal and around the calf.
-This will lubricate the birth canal and create buoyancy for the calf which will help you better manipulate getting the calf out.
+A great tip is to have an equine stomach pump and hose because it allows you to pump a warm water and lube mixture from a bucket into the cow’s birth canal and around the calf.
+This will lubricate the birth canal and create buoyancy for the calf, which will help you get the calf out more easily.

 While you may have some anxiety about how the cow is dealing with birthing, you should pay attention to how she behaves.
-If she stops actively pushing, this is a good time to grab a sleeve and see what’s going on to determine if she’s too tired or find out why the calf isn’t coming out.
+If she stops actively pushing, grab a sleeve and see what’s going on.
+Determine if she’s too tired or if there’s a reason why the calf isn’t coming out.

-If she’s been actively lying down to calve for 1-2 hours, this is also a good time to use a sleeve.
-If you see no progression in 1-2 hours, such as not seeing the “water bag” or placenta come through and break or you don’t see the calf’s feet, this could mean the cow is not dilated enough or the calf is coming the wrong way.
+If she’s been actively lying down to calve for 1–2 hours, use a sleeve to inspect the situation.
+If you see no progression in 1–2 hours, such as not seeing the “water bag” or placenta come through and break or you don’t see the calf’s feet, this could mean the cow is not dilated enough or the calf is positioned the wrong way in the birth canal.